Goniotomy for Congenital Glaucoma

 How Well It Works

-Goniotomy can successfully treat congenital glaucoma 80% to 90% of the time when symptoms start when the child is 1 month to 2 years old.
-Goniotomy is not as successful in children whose glaucoma was present at birth or began late in childhood.1 If pressure in the eye increases, the procedure may need to be repeated.
+Goniotomy is successful for more than 80 out of 100 children whose glaucoma was not present at birth.1 If pressure in the eye increases, the procedure may need to be repeated.

 What To Think About